jmcnamara/xlsxwriter.lua/dev/docs/source/working_with_dates_and_time.rst

 Working with Dates and Time
 ===========================

-Dates and times in Excel are represented by real numbers, for example "Jan 1 2013 12:00 PM" is represented by the number 41275.5.
+Dates and times in Excel are represented by real numbers.
+For example a date that is displayed in Excel as "Jan 1 2013 12:00 PM" is stored as the number 41275.5.

-The integer part of the number stores the number of days since the epoch and the fractional part stores the percentage of the day.
+The integer part of the number stores the number of days since the epoch, which is generally 1900, and the fractional part stores the percentage of the day.

 A date or time in Excel is just like any other number.
 To display the number as a date you must apply an Excel number format to it.
 Here are some examples: